Nevada: Boundary Peak (13,140 feet)

 The mountain will always be there, but this was still a tough loss.

 To shake off the bad vibes from the first failed attempt, it was important to me that Trip #2 feel different from #1.
-My two climbing companions from the first attempt declined a re-visit, so I recruited my friend, Mike, and Jill.
+My two climbing companions from the first attempt declined a re-visit, so I recruited my friend, Mike.
 We decided to mix things up further by staying in Benton, CA, rather than Tonopah.
 Tonopah provides more in the way of restaurants.
 By this I mean, Benton has only one gas station/convenience store/bar/restaurant/dentist’s office/beer distributor/post office all under one roof (only one of those is a joke).
 But, Benton is close to the trailhead and offers natural hot springs and views of the mountain.
 Were I to do this a third time (which I won’t), I’d opt for Benton again.

 Like many Western mountains, I had that Oh Crap feeling the night prior while standing in its shadow.
 The first trip, it was dark and snowing, so the mountain was not visible enough to be intimidating.
-Jill took one look at Boundary from the local gas station and was out.
-Mike wondered aloud more than once, “Are we crazy?”
+Mike wondered aloud at the Benton gas station more than once, “Are we crazy?”
 Yes.
 Yes, we are.